 Milan, Italy-based Quattrocento Eyewear offers an, err, unique try-at-home method.
 Choose up to 5 pairs of frames you want to try, and the startup will send you paper versions of the frames to try at home.
 The actual glasses go for around 125 Euros.
 (We have to try this.)

-Hmmm: Based in the Netherlands, the website for Forsta (which means “the first” in Swedish) features unique patterns and colors and gorgeous frames designed to compete with Warby Parker.
+FORSTA Hmmm: Based in the Netherlands, the website for Forsta (which means “the first” in Swedish) features unique patterns and colors and gorgeous frames.
 Their home try-on program seemingly permits customers to select three frames to try for five days.
-But when we went to check out, our order never processed over one browser.
-We received a confirmation via a second browser, but Forsta never gathered our credit card information or sent a confirmation email as promised.
-Update: We never heard back from Forsta, and the company appears to lack any social media presence.
-Given that, we have removed the link to Forsta’s website and cannot recommend them as an option for trying-on glasses at home.
+But when I went to check out, our order never processed over one browser.
+I received a confirmation via a second browser, but Forsta never gathered our credit card information or sent a confirmation email as promised.
+Update: I never heard back from Forsta, and the company appears to lack any social media presence.
+Given that, I have removed the link to Forsta’s website and cannot recommend them as an option for trying-on glasses at home.
+Further update: The Fortsa website no longer appears to be working, as of August 24, 2019.
+(If you’re counting, I don’t include Forsta as a viable option when calculating the number of “alternatives to Warby Parker that also let you try on prescription glasses at home” in the title to this post.)

 Home try-on eyeglass kits for kids